dotnet/docs-maui/docs/user-interface/controls/entry.md

 ## Customize the keyboard

-The virtual keyboard that's presented when users interact with an <xref:Microsoft.Maui.Controls.Entry> can be set programmatically via the `Keyboard` property, to one of the following properties from the `Keyboard` class:
+The soft input keyboard that's presented when users interact with an <xref:Microsoft.Maui.Controls.Entry> can be set programmatically via the `Keyboard` property, to one of the following properties from the `Keyboard` class:

 - `Chat` – used for texting and places where emoji are useful.
 - `Default` – the default keyboard.